hexylena/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 ## Compute GLMMs and create plots on Community metrics

-For the Community analysis we have the choice to test the effect of ```Year``` and ```Site``` on:
+For the Community analysis we have the choice to test the effect of ```Year``` and ```Site``` on any of the following:
- - "Total abundance"
+ - Total abundance
- - or "Species richness"
+ - Species richness
- - or "Simpson index"
+ - Simpson index
- - or "1 - Simpson index"
+ - 1 - Simpson index
- - or "Shannon index"
+ - Shannon index
- - or "Pielou index"
+ - Pielou index
- - or "Hill index"
+ - Hill index

 We choose to take "Species richness" as the interest variable, namely the quantity of different species at a given time and location.
 This metric is located on the fourth column of the `#Concatenate #Community`